Javlonbeckk/AutoService/README.md

 #TO-DO LIST INSIDE PROJECT

-Rename file "dotenv" to ".env" and enter all your data(database, token, pguser, password, ip, id of admin in telegram)
+Rename file "dotenv" to ".env" and enter all your data(name of database, pguser, pgpassword, ip, token of bot, id of admin in telegram)

 If you are running bot on your own machine, then ip: localhost